 In addition to being valued as a food in the Aztec civilization, amaranth was also believed to have supernatural powers.
 As such, it was often incorporated into religious ceremonies.
 When Spanish explorer Hernando Cortez and his crew arrived in the New World in the 16th century, they set about converting the Aztecs to Christianity.
 One tactic was to outlaw foods such as amaranth that were part of Aztec religious ceremonies and to mete out severe punishments to anyone growing or possessing the seed.
 Luckily, however, they failed to completely eradicate the crop.

 Amaranth packs a significant nutritional punch.
 Boasting 13 to 14% protein, amaranth is a great addition to vegan diets where protein sources are all plant-based.
-As it contains lysine, it is a complete protein source.
+It is a complete protein source, as it contains lysine along with the other essential amino acids.
 It is also high in iron, magnesium, phosphorus and potassium and contains more than three times the average amount of calcium usually found in grains.
 Amaranth is also the only grain known to contain vitamin C. Amaranth is also suitable for those following a gluten-free diet.

 Amaranth has a fresh corn-like aroma and lends itself well to rice and potato-based recipes.
 When boiled in water, it has a porridge-like consistency and makes a great hot breakfast cereal.
 It can also be baked into breads and other baked goods or popped and used to add a nutritional punch to snack bars, cookies and candies.
 Popped amaranth also makes a unique and delicious garnish for vegetable dishes.
 In Mexico, Dia de los Muertos (Day of the Dead) celebrations often feature candies made from popped amaranth and honey, formed into the shape of skulls.